Best iWatch Bands of 2020

 Why You Should Trust Us

-Author and tester Conor Barry is an early adopter of the Apple watch, and has been using the platform since the series two release in 2016.
+Author and tester Conor Barry is an early adopter of the Apple watch and has been using the platform since the series two release in 2016.
 He's tried about every style of iWatch Band that's popped up on the market since then.
 During our test, he wore the bands throughout the day, taking notes about performance and comfort during different activities.
-He paid particular attention to these metrics during workouts, which included cycling, cross-training, and running in the hot Utah summer.
+He paid particular attention to these metrics during workouts, including cycling, cross-training, and running in the hot Utah summer.

 Analysis and Test Results

-After researching 15 iWatch bands, we selected and purchased nine to put through side-by-side testing.
+After researching over 20 iWatch bands, we selected and purchased 13 to put through side-by-side testing.
 Our testing covered fit and comfort, versatile, aesthetics, and color selection.
-An iWatch band should not only look good but should be comfortable, secure, and compliment your individual style.
+An iWatch band should not only look good but should be comfortable, secure, and complement your style.
 We tested our bands based on those criteria to find standouts.

 We looked at the quality of materials, how well it matches Apple's aesthetics, attention to fine detail, and how well the finish holds up to normal use.